-The big question when you start to paint is oil vs acrylic paint.
-Which is the best for beginners.
-The answer might surprise you.
-Much of the information about oil and acrylic paints is now out of date.
-There have been several major developments in the manufacturing of oil paints in recent years.
-These have changed the standard answers to this question.
-So the choice that many websites suggest might not be the best choice for you.
-Here is what to look for.
+A common question when you start to paint is whether to use oil paints or acrylic paints.
+Which is the best for beginners?
+People used to think that acrylic paints were better for beginners, but much of the information about oil and acrylic paints is now out of date.
+There have been several major developments in the manufacturing of oil paints in recent years that have made oil paints easier to use.
+So the advice to use acrylics if you are a beginner might not be the right answer.
+Read on to learn more.

 Factor #1: Ease of Clean Up

 This used to be the standard criteria for new students.
 The common wisdom is that oils need smelly and potentially harmful solvents to clean up.
 However this is no longer true.
 There is a new type of oil paint called water-soluble oil paint that overcomes this issue.
 So if you are comparing oils vs acrylic paints this should no longer be an issue.

 Drying time is a very important consideration.
 The key issue is that if the drying time is too short, you run into many problems.

 If your paints dry too quickly, you cannot blend edges very easily.
 This means you cannot control the hardness or softness of the edges between two shapes.

 Now this is important in painting because you need to a mix of both hard and soft edges to make things look three dimensional.
 Using edges is also very important to control the viewer’s eye around your painting.
 Hard edges will attract attention.
 Soft edges will not.

 This is a major problem with fast-drying acrylic paints.
 You will hear about additives you can buy to overcome the problem.
 But these cause other problems.
 It is very inconvenient to have to add an additive to your paint every time you use it.
 Also retarders are likely to change the consistency of your acrylic paint.
 The basic issue is that acrylic paints are designed to dry quickly.